FileUtils plugin for Take Command / TCC / TCC/LE

 The command is required.
 If you want to do

-nothing recursively, use REM
+nothing recursively, use REM.

-will abort if the
+By default, BOTTOMUP will abort if the

 command returns a nonzero exit code, or if it